deeplearning4j/deeplearning4j/glossary.md

 ![Alt text](../img/two_vectors2.png)

 As you can see, these vectors differ from one another in both their length, or magnitude, and in their angle, or direction.
 The angle is what concerns us here.

+### <a name="xavier">Xavier Initialization</a>

+The Xavier initialization is based on the work of Xavier Glorot and Yoshua Bengio in their paper "[Understanding the difficulty of training deep feedforward neural networks](http://jmlr.org/proceedings/papers/v9/glorot10a/glorot10a.pdf)."